UCL/STIR-GATE-Connection/VoxelisedSimulation/DebuggingScripts/README.md

 Scripts
 =======

-* `UnlistRandoms.sh`: Script unlists a root file twice, once with all coincidence event types and once without the randoms.
+* `UnlistRandoms.sh`: Script unlists a root file coincidences twice, once with all coincidence event types and once without the randoms.
 Subtracting one from the other results in a sinogram of only randoms.
-* `UnlistScatter.sh`: Script unlists a root file twice, once with all coincidence event types and once without the scatter.
+* `UnlistScatter.sh`: Script unlists a root file coincidences twice, once with all coincidence event types and once without the scatter.
 Subtracting one from the other results in a sinogram of only scattered events.